Stole Royal: Use

 The monarch enters Westminster Abbey for their coronation wearing the Robe of State.
 This is removed for the anointing ceremony in which they wear the colobium sindonis ('shroud tunic'), an intentionally plain robe.
 After the anointing the monarch dons the more ornate Supertunica over the colobium.
 After they have been invested with regalia including the Spurs, Sword of Offering and the Armills the monarch dons the Stole Royal and Robe Royal over the top of the Supertunica for their crowning ceremony.

 Immediately after donning the Stole Royal and Robe Royal the monarch is invested with the Orb, Ring and Sceptres.
 After the monarch is crowned by the Archbishop of Canterbury and receives homage from the bishops, peers of the realm and members of the Royal Family, the act of communion is concluded and the monarch proceeds to the shrine and tomb of Saint Edward the Confessor.
 Here the regalia, Robe Royal and Stole Royal are removed and replaced with the Imperial Robe which is worn for the ceremonial procession out of the church.
 During the Coronation the monarch is enrobed by the Lord Great Chamberlain who is assisted by the Groom of the Robes and the Master of the Robes or Mistress of the Robes.

 The Stole Royal is similar to the stoles worn as vestments by clergymen.
 It is a long, narrow length of cloth worn around the neck with the two ends hanging down the front.
 The Stoles Royal are usually embroidered with gold and silver thread and decorated with jewels and pearls.
 The Stole Royal is sometimes improperly called the Armilla, though this refers to the two mediaeval style armlets donned at around the same time as the Stole Royal.

 The practice of using a Stole Royal at coronations is thought to date back many years.
 King Edward I was buried in his coronation robes, and when his tomb was opened in 1774 a stole was among the items found.

+Stole Royal of George IV

+George IV's stole was created by the tailor John Meyer for the king's coronation in 1821.
+Measuring 124.5 cm long and 21 cm wide, it is made from cloth of silver and embroidered with gold thread and silk, and decorated with sequins.
+Its fringe is made from gold bullion.
+The stole features the national flowers of England, Scotland and Ireland, as well as oak and laurel leaves.